adamt-eng/grade-monitor/README.md

 - Click the "Refresh" button in the private message sent by the bot.

-- The bot will re-fetch the grade data based on the current semester and load selection.
+- The bot will refetch the grade data based on the current semester and load selection.

 This interaction flow ensures that you always have access to your most up-to-date grades while providing flexibility to manage how data is retrieved based on server conditions.

-## Setup Instructions
+## Configuration

-1. **Create a Discord Bot:**

-   - Create a new application from the [Discord Developer Portal](https://discord.com/developers/applications).

-   - Application scopes must contain `application.commands` and `bot`.

-   - Copy the bot's token; you'll need this later.

-   - Copy the bot's install link and use it to add the bot to your desired server.

-2. **Download the Project:**

-   - Download the latest release of the project from the [releases page](https://github.com/adamt-eng/grade-monitor/releases).

-3. **Run the Application:**

-   > ⚠️ **Important Note:**
-   > The application needs to be running in order to check for updated grades.
-I personally keep it running on a Virtual Private Server (VPS), which costs money.
-Alternatively, you can just keep it running while you're using your system.

-   - Execute the application and input your Discord bot token.

-   - The bot will automatically register the `/get-grades` command on your server.

-5. **Using the Bot:**

-   - Use the `/get-grades` slash command in your Discord server:

-     ```
-     /get-grades student-id:23P0001 password:tHiSiSmYpAsSwOrD
-     ```

-   - The bot will send the grades to you in a private message.

-6. **Configuration:**

    - The bot's configuration, including user credentials, is stored in `config.json`.
 It is recommended not to modify this file manually unless you are sure about what you are doing.